Leopold I, Prince of Anhalt-Dessau: Marriage and issue

 On 29 December 1701 Anna Louise was created an Imperial Princess (German: Reichsfürstin) by the Emperor Leopold I, who also declared that their children would be considered princes and princesses of Anhalt (as all of them arguably, and the two born before this decree certainly, would not have otherwise) and would enjoy all the rights that other princes of the Empire enjoy.
 King Frederick I of Prussia extended his personal guarantee on 12 March 1702, promising to recognize the rights of the issue of this marriage.
 The agnates of all the branches of Anhalt also gave their agreement a few days later, on 21 March.

+Leopold's court Jew Moses Benjamin Wulff played an important role in the ennobling of Anna.

 Leopold and Anna Louise enjoyed a long and happy marriage, and the princess acquired an influence over her husband that she never ceased to exert on behalf of his subjects.
 After the death of Leopold's mother she performed the duties of regent when he was absent on campaign.
 Often, too, she accompanied him into the field.

 In later life, however, Leopold sired two illegitimate sons by one Sophie Eleonore Söldner (Ellrich, 7 September 1710 – Dessau, 16 September 1779):